Table of contents

 Yes.
 Givebutter is registered as a Charitable Fundraising Platform with the state of California.

-For added security and peace of mind, you can also ask your platform if their financials are regularly audited.
-Givebutter's financials, as an example, go through annual independent external financial audits which are then approved by our Board of Directors.
+For added security and peace of mind, you can also ask your platform if its financials are regularly audited.
+Givebutter's financials, for example, undergo annual independent external audits, which are then approved by our Board of Directors.

-The bottom line is: At Givebutter, every dollar you raise is always available, always transparent, and always yours.
+The bottom line is: For nonprofits evaluating new fundraising infrastructure, payout transparency and regulatory compliance have become significantly more important considerations.
+At Givebutter, every dollar you raise is always available, always transparent, and always yours.
 The way it should be.

 Givebutter Cares Fund for Flipcause users

-Today, Givebutter is launching a $1M Givebutter Cares Fund, offering $500 to every 501(c) nonprofit that has been a Flipcause customer in the past 12 months.
+Givebutter's $1M Givebutter Cares Fund offers $500 to every 501(c) nonprofit that has been a Flipcause customer since the beginning of 2025.

 If you do want to try out the platform, Givebutter's core fundraising and donor management features are always free to use, and the Givebutter Guarantee ensures that you keep every dollar you raise, with no platform or processing fees.